ryanamannion/pcgs_scraper/README.md

 Scrape current PCGS coin prices from https://www.pcgs.com/prices and save them to a lookup table for easy price lookup or other manipulation

+This repo is not sponsored or endorsed by PCGS.
+Logo for stylistic purposes, following PCGS Brand Guidelines

 ## Requirements:

 - BeautifulSoup4: web scraping